ARCHER2-HPC/archer2-docs/docs/research-software/mitgcm/mitgcm.md

 #### Issue with DOS formatting and end-of-namelist characters

 As of 16 December 2020, some of the ECCOv4-r4 files downloaded from the ECCO GitHub repository appear to be DOS formatted and/or have inconsistent end-of-namelist characters.
 This causes end-of-file runtime errors.
-The simplest solution appears to be running the dos2unix command in the namelist directory:

-    cd ../input_init/NAMELIST/
-    dos2unix data*

-If you still get "end of file" runtime errors after running this command, you may need to manually replace the end-of-namelist "&" characters in some of the namelist files with "/".
+You may need to manually replace the end-of-namelist "&" characters in some of the namelist files with "/".
+The namelists are found here:

+    cd MITgcm/ECCOV4/release4/input_init/NAMELIST/

 The files with "&" end-of-namelist characters are:

     data.autodiff
     data.salt_plume